Using the Disclosure and Barring Service (DBS)

 - Discuss how you will keep DBS information safe and how you will assess whether an individual is suitable for a role in your group.
 You will need to follow the policies of your umbrella body, and the DBS Code of Practice.

-- Ask the volunteer or employee to show you and/or the umbrella body the certificate when they receive it.
+- Ask the volunteer or employee to show you the certificate when they receive it.

 - Assess whether the individual is suitable for the role in your group.

 DBS checking is the government’s process for providing information to employers and organisations about whether an individual is suitable for particular types of work.
-It is carried out by the Disclosure and Barring Service.
+It is carried out by the Disclosure and Barring Service (DBS).
 There are four main ways the DBS can provide information about people.
 These are:

 This is a DBS check that gives details of a person’s convictions (including spent convictions) plus any cautions, reprimands or warnings held in England and Wales on the Police National Computer, plus any locally held police information considered to be relevant to the job role.
 Most of the relevant convictions in Scotland and Northern Ireland may also be included.
 An Enhanced Disclosure can be used for people working regularly or intensively with children or vulnerable adults.